thomass171/tcp-22/README.md

 # Building And Deploying

-This shows the installation to a web browser running locally serving from directory $HOME/Sites.
+This shows the build and installation to a web browser running locally serving from directory $HOME/Sites.
 Set shell variable HOSTDIR, eg.:

 ```
 export HOSTDIR=$HOME/Sites/tcp-22
 ```
 and create that base directory.
-Deploy static content bundles needed for building:
+Deploy static content bundles needed for building to $HOSTDIR:

 ```
 sh bin/deployBundle.sh data